huang96819/qinghui/_pages/publications.md

 *  **High-frequency CM EMI model and performance improvement for isolated converters**   Feb.
 2022-Nov.
 2022

-1)	Investigate CM EMI model of isolated converters including flyback converter, two-switch forward converter, LLC converter.

-2)	Investigate mechanism of resonance of CM impedance of transformer
+1)	Investigated CM EMI model of isolated converters including flyback converter, two-switch forward converter, and LLC converter especially related to model and physical mechanism of resonance in CM impedance of the transformer

-3)	Proposed new transformer structure of primary winding in bifilar structure with better CM EMI attenuation performance
+2)	Proposed new transformer structure of primary winding in bifilar structure with an effective frequency range of two-capacitor model and capacitance balance EMI reduction technique increasing by ~50%

-4)	Proposed RLC balance technique for transformer with CM EMI reduction in wide-band frequency range
+3)	Proposed RLC balance technique for transformer with the benefit of CM EMI noise reduction frequency range doubled and almost 20 dB CM EMI noise reduction for 1kW LLC converter

 *  **Integration of near-field communication (NFC) antenna and wireless charging(WLC) coil**  &emsp;      Sep.
 2021-Feb.
 2022

-1)	Investigated integration structure of NFC antenna and wireless charging coil using second stage inductance
+1)	Investigated integration between NFC antenna and WLC coil leveraging leakage inductance

-2)	Characterize and model high-frequency impedance of integration coil
+2)	Characterized and built circuit and physical model of integration coil at high frequency

-3)	Simulation analysis and experimental verification of proposed integration coil
+3)	Proposed integration coil demonstrating 15W wireless power delivery and successful NFC communication which shows 3 times power transfer ability compared to the existing technique